95th Training Division: Europe

 American soldiers of the 378th Infantry Regiment enter Metz, 1944.

-The 95th Infantry Division was assigned to XIII Corps of the Ninth United States Army, Twelfth United States Army Group.
-The division sailed for Europe on 10 August 1944.
-The 95th Infantry Division arrived in England on 17 August.
-After receiving additional training, it moved to France one month later on 15 September.
-During this time it was reassigned to III Corps.
-The division bivouacked near Norroy-le-Sec, from 1 to 14 October.
-It was then assigned to XX Corps of the Third United States Army.
-The division was sent into combat on 19 October in the Moselle bridgehead sector east of Moselle and South of Metz and patrolled the Seille near Cheminot, capturing the forts surrounding Metz and repulsing enemy attempts to cross the river.
-It was during the defense of this town from repeated German attacks that the division received its nickname, "The Iron Men of Metz."
+Assigned to XIII Corps of the Ninth United States Army, Twelfth United States Army Group, the 95th Infantry Division sailed for England on 10 August 1944 and arrived seven days later.
+After more training, it moved on 15 September to France, where it was reassigned to III Corps.
+The division bivouacked near Norroy-le-Sec, from 1 to 14 October, then was assigned to XX Corps of the Third United States Army.
+On 19 October, the division was sent into combat in the Moselle bridgehead sector east of Moselle and South of Metz.
+It patrolled the Seille near Cheminot, captured the forts surrounding Metz, and repulsed enemy attempts to cross the river.
+During the defense of this town from repeated German attacks, the division received its nickname: "The Iron Men of Metz."
 On 1 November, elements went over to the offensive, reducing an enemy pocket east of Maizières-lès-Metz.
 On 8 November, these units crossed the Moselle River and advanced to Bertrange.
 Against heavy resistance, the 95th captured the forts surrounding Metz and captured the city by 22 November.

 The division pushed toward the Saar on 25 November and entered Germany on the 28th.
 The 95th seized a Saar River bridge on 3 December and engaged in bitter house-to-house fighting for Saarlautern.
 Suburbs of the city fell and, although the enemy resisted fiercely, the Saar bridgehead was firmly established by 19 December.
 While some units went to an assembly area, others held the area against strong German attacks.
 On 2 February 1945, the division began moving to the Maastricht area in the Netherlands, and by 14 February, elements were in the line near Meerselo in relief of British units.
 During this time the division returned to the Ninth Army under XIX Corps, though saw temporary assignments to several other corps through the spring.

 On 23 February, the division was relieved, and the 95th assembled near Jülich, Germany, on 1 March.
 It forced the enemy into a pocket near the Hitler Bridge at Uerdingen and cleared the pocket on 5 March, while elements advanced to the Rhine.
 From 12 March, the 95th established defenses in the vicinity of Neuss.
 Assembling east of the Rhine at Beckum on 3 April, it launched an attack across the Lippe River the next day and captured Hamm and Kamen on the 6th.
 After clearing the enemy pocket north of the Ruhr and the Möhne Rivers, the division took Werl and Unna on 9/10 April, Dortmund on 13 April and maintained positions on the north bank of the Ruhr.
 It held this position until the end of the war.